jonthorell/encyclopedia-galactica/README.md

 ![error-resize](https://github.com/jonthorell/encyclopedia-galactica/blob/main/readme-files/resize-error.PNG?raw=true)

 The main-table with the events is not resized the same way as the menu-tables when the resolution changes.
 So the page can end up looking like above, which is not how it is supposed to look.
 The two tables should always be equal in size horizontally.
+This was caused by the tags not being closed in the proper order as found by the validator.
+When tags had been closed properly the tables aligned correctly horizontally, although instead being pushed underneath the sidenav.
+Probably due to the wrong classes.

 Some scaling problems so the main part is kinda hidden in lower resolutions.

+## Validation

+Every html-page has been validated as has the css-files.

+index.html, bibliography.html, timeline.html, quotes.html

+Line 37,42,39, 41: Element ul not allowed as child of element label in this context.
+(Suppressing further errors from this subtree.)

+Not sure why.
+The code seems to work, although admittedly the context is in code not by me.

+Some cases where the tags were not closed in the proper order that was identified.

+The various pages has also been checked in lighthouse, and been adjusted according to the warnings the various tools provided.

 ## Credits

-Images found using google-search (more precise locations and/or credits can be provided if necessary, although I can not be sure that the site I found the images on is authorative).
+Images found using google-image-search (more precise locations and/or credits can be provided if necessary, although I can not be sure that the site I found the images on are authorative).

 Hamburger-menu code:
 https://codepen.io/alvarotrigo/pen/ExwgbZv